 We aim for 150 participants from local and regional authorities in Europe!
-Of course, we can also accept more participants.
+Of course, we can also accept more than one participant from the same city and region.
 However, we can only fund one (1) participant per local and regional authority.
-Additional participants need to get funding from their own organisations.
+However additional participants need to re-apply in other learning cycles.

 Is the learning programme for free?

-As a mentor, for hosting the learning programme, you will receive budget for materials and logistics e.g. food and refreshments and local transport for participants.
-The budget is 270 euros for peer mentoring (1 mentee and 1 learning facilitator) and 730 euros for study visits (up to 7 mentees and 1 learning facilitator).
+As a mentor, you will receive a fee of 1,000 Euros.
+For hosting the learning programme, you will receive budget for materials and logistics e.g. food and refreshments and local transport for participants.
+The budget is 270 Euros for peer mentoring (1 mentee and 1 learning facilitator) and 730 Euros for study visits (up to 7 mentees and 1 learning facilitator).
 The expenses incurred, which you need to report after the learning programme, will be reimbursed.

 About the Participation Process

 How can I apply for the PROSPECT learning programme?